 Under the arrangements for business rates, the Council collects NNDR for its area based on the local rateable value multiplied by a uniform rate.
-The rateable value at 31 March 2024 was 242,602,745 (2022/23 252,801,976) and the rate for 2023/24 was 51.2p (2022/23 51.2p), with a reduction to 49.9p (2022/23 49.9p) for small businesses.
+The rateable value at 31 March 2025 was 242,055,571 (2023/24 242,605,745) and the rate for 2024/25 was 54.6p (2023/24 51.2p), with a reduction to 49.9p (2023/24 49.9p) for small businesses.
 The Council has no control over these values.

 The current business rates retention scheme aims to give Council's a greater incentive to grow businesses but also increases the financial risk due to volatility and non-collection of rates.
 Instead of paying NNDR to a central pool, local authorities retain a proportion of the collectable rates due.
-In 2023/24 as a member of the Leeds City Region (LCR) Business Rates pool, the Council retains 49% and the remainder is distributed to central government (50%) and the preceptors which in the case of York is 1% to North Yorkshire Fire and Rescue Authority (NYFRA).
+In 2024/25 as a member of the Leeds City Region (LCR) Business Rates pool, the Council retains 49% and the remainder is distributed to central government (50%) and the preceptors which in the case of York is 1% to North Yorkshire Fire and Rescue Authority (NYFRA).

-The business rates shares payable for 2023/24 were estimated before the start of the financial year as £43.976m (£45.557m in 2022/23) to central government, £0.879m (£0.911m in 2022/23) to NYFRA and £43.096m (£44.646m in 2022/23) to City of York Council.
-These sums have been paid in 2023/24 and charged to the Collection Fund in year.
+The business rates shares payable for 2024/25 were estimated before the start of the financial year as £44.806m (£43.976m in 2023/24) to central government, £0.896m (£0.879m in 2023/24) to NYFRA and £43.909m (£43.096m in 2023/24) to City of York Council.
+These sums have been paid in 2024/25 and charged to the Collection Fund in year.

-The financial year 2023/24 has seen the implementation of a new valuation list for rateable properties nationally.
+The financial year 2023/24 saw the implementation of a new valuation list for rateable properties nationally.
 For York the overall impact of the 2023 revaluation was a 3.7% reduction in the gross rateable value.
-Collectible rates have therefore reduced in comparison to 2022/23, although the government provides reducing transitional protection over the next 3 years to phase in the impact of the reduction.
-In 2023/24 the Transitional Protection is £5.652m.
+Collectible rates have therefore reduced in comparison to 2022/23, although the government provides reducing transitional protection for 3 years to phase in the impact of the reduction.

-In addition to the local management of business rates, authorities are expected to finance appeals made in respect of rateable values as defined by the Valuation Office Agency (VAO) and hence business rates outstanding as at 31 March 2024.
+In addition to the local management of business rates, authorities are expected to finance appeals made in respect of rateable values as defined by the Valuation Office Agency (VAO) and hence business rates outstanding as at 31 March 2025.
 As such, authorities are required to make a provision for these amounts.
 Appeals are charged and provided for in proportion of the precepting shares.
-The increase in provision charged to the collection fund for 2023/24 has been calculated at £400k (£1,006k in 22/23).
-The 2017 ratings list is now closed to new appeals, however the 23/24 financial year saw a large number of open appeals settled and refunds provided to rate payers, which resulted in a reduced gross rates payable at year end in comparison to the NNDR 1 budgeted position.
+The increase in provision charged to the collection fund for 2024/25 has been calculated at £100k (£400k in 2023/24).
+The 2017 ratings list is now closed to new appeals, however the 2024/25 financial year saw a large number of open appeals settled and refunds provided to rate payers, which resulted in a reduced gross rates payable at year end in comparison to the NNDR 1 budgeted position.

-In 2023/24 the government has continued to offer increased business rates reliefs to retail properties, which are reimbursed to the Council through the General Fund account through the use of S31 grants.
-The impact of this to the Collection Fund is a deficit, which is offset by the additional grant income on the General Fund account which is held in reserve until the deficit is fully realised (in 2024/25).
+In 2024/25 the government has continued to offer increased business rates reliefs to retail properties, which are reimbursed to the Council through the General Fund account through the use of S31 grants.
+The impact of this to the Collection Fund is a deficit, which is offset by the additional grant income on the General Fund account which is held in reserve until the deficit is fully realised.